 To do this, we will:

-• Imagine and organize events to encourage athletes and tourists to cycle in Aragon, Béarn and surrounding areas;
+• Organize events to encourage cyclists and tourists to ride in Aragon, Béarn and surrounding areas ;

 • Act locally by developing manufacturing and service activities with the inhabitants of the Pyrenees.